shellywanamaker/shellywanamaker.github.io/_posts/2018-04-26-RNA-isolation-data-org-in-R.md

 ---
 layout: post
-title: April 26, 2018, RNA isolation and Data org
+title: RNA isolation and Data org
 date: '2018-04-26'
 category: bairdi
 tags: RNAisolation, organization
 ---
+More RNA isolation to replace those that had "out of range" RNA qubit results.
+Ended up contaminating them all, so unusable.
+Starting my journey of using R for data organization.

 ### RNA Isolation